 - Host a dinner with family and friends – Treat your loved ones to an evening of good food and good conversation.
 It doesn’t have to be an elaborate or pricey affair – the company you’re in is what’s important.

 - Throw a wine and cheese party – Two of the world’s most famous fermented goods go together like – well, wine and cheese.
 You can easily turn a modest outlay into a fancy gathering of friends, and you don’t even need to cook or leave the house.
-Plus, red wine has antioxidants, and some studies say it can burn fat and lower blood pressure, which improves your cardiovascular health.
+Plus, red wine has antioxidants, and a study from the The Journal of Nutritional Biochemistry says it can burn fat and lower blood pressure, which improves your cardiovascular health.

 - Start a book club – Sounds simple, right?
 There’s actually a fine art to organizing a successful book club.
 We won’t discount the logistical challenges and accountability obstacles.
 (After all, who wants homework as an adult?)
 However, if your group of pals are into the idea, a book club is a great way to bring people together on a monthly basis over shared interests.

-- Host a board game night – Whether you’re an advanced Monopoly tycoon, or are just starting to herd your Settlers of Catan sheep, board games are enjoying a revival, both in stores and in homes around the country.
+- Host a board game night – Whether you’ve been Terraforming Mars for years, or are just starting to herd your Settlers of Catan sheep, board games are enjoying a revival, both in stores and in homes around the country.
 If you’ve got the people, the location, and the date all pinned down, but you still need some sort of activity to bring it all together, a board game may just be the missing link.

 - Build a fire – Nothing says coziness like sharing stories around the fire (see: s’mores).
 If you don’t have a fireplace in your home, explore outdoor options in the backyard with these firepits for under $200.
 Or just use a microwave and your imagination.